IBM/watson-online-store/README.md

 ## Featured Technologies

 * [Python](https://www.python.org/): Python is a programming language that lets you work more quickly and integrate your systems more effectively.
+> NOTE: Python 3 is required for this application to run locally.

 # Watch the Video